Pitman Councilmember-Elect Vincent Kelly Under Fire For Blackface Photo As Rapper Flavor Flav

 PITMAN, N.J.
 (CBS) — Social media posts have come back to haunt two newly-elected leaders in South Jersey.
 The excitement from Tuesday’s election has quickly worn off after controversial posts were found from New Jersey state senator-elect Edward Durr and Pitman’s newly-elected councilman Vincent Kelly.

 “It’s disgusting.
 I hope he gets kicked out of office.
-I mean, what will happen now,” a woman named Lisa said.READ MORE: Restaurant Workers In Philadelphia's Gayborhood On Edge After Recent String Of Late Night Muggings
+I mean, what will happen now,” a woman named Lisa said.READ MORE: Transport Workers Union Local 234 Ratify 2-Year Contract With SEPTA

 Shock and condemnation in South Jersey after not one but two newly-elected officials in Gloucester County are thrown back into the spotlight for what they’ve reportedly done or said in the past.